Defense for Child Molestation Charges in St. Louis

 - Child molestation in the second degree is described in Missouri Revised Statutes § 566.068 as subjecting a child under the age of 17 to sexual contact.

 Child molestation in the first degree is a class B felony, punishable by a minimum of 5 years to 15 years in state prison.
 If the victim is less than 12 years old and the accused has a previous sex crime conviction, inflicted serious injury, used a deadly weapon or committed the offense as part of a ritual or ceremony, child molestation may be charged as a class A felony punishable by life in prison without the possibility of parole.

 Child molestation in the second degree is a class A misdemeanor, punishable by up to 1 year in jail and a fine of up to $1,000.
 If the accused has a previous sex crime conviction, inflicts serious bodily injury or uses a deadly weapon or commits the offense as part of a ritual or ceremony, child molestation may be charged as a class D felony, punishable by up to 4 years in prison and a fine of up to $5,000.

 In addition to facing imprisonment and fines, a defendant convicted of child molestation may face mandatory sex offender registration for life.

 At times, child molestation charges may stem from entirely false and fabricated accusations.
 For reasons of anger, revenge or even in a custody battle, an adult or a child may make false claims of abuse.
 Some child molestation charges may even occur as a result of a simple misunderstanding or miscommunication.
 These are extremely sensitive cases that require a strategic yet aggressive approach if the accused is to have a chance of avoiding a conviction and the serious penalties this carries.

-To find out what steps you can take against child molestation allegations or charges, contact a St. Louis sex crime lawyer at our firm.
+To find out what steps you can take against child molestation allegations or charges, contact our firm.
 We are prepared to offer insight that can help you make informed choices.